technofocus-pte/agntcAIaccdepth/Day 4/Day-4-Developing-AI-App-with-Azure-AI-Foundry/Exercise-06.md

 ## Lab Objectives
 In this lab, you will perform the following:

+- Task 1: Assign your account the role of Cognitive Services User

-- Task 1 : Image and Text Moderation Using Azure AI foundry
+- Task 2 : Image and Text Moderation Using Azure AI foundry

-## Assign your account the role of Cognitive Services User
+## Task 1: Assign your account the role of Cognitive Services User

 1. In the Azure portal +++https://portal.azure.com+++, find your resource named **my-ai-service@lab.LabInstance.Id**.